-Christchurch needs our help!
-There are wonderful ideas for the future city, but that’s a long way off and many people need reasons to stay now.
-Gap Filler gives everyday people a way to contribute to the city’s regeneration instead of passively waiting for the professionals to do the job.
+Gap Filler gives Christchurch people an opportunity to contribute to their city’s regeneration.
 Site-specific projects can help us celebrate, mourn and criticise all that we’ve lost; can help us play, experiment and toy with ideas for the future; can make otherwise empty areas active; and can ultimately pave the way in the revitalisation of the city (without using pavement).

 Trent Hiles – Lead Project Coordinator